Olaf686/RCBoat/README.md

   - L298N motor driver
   - 12V 3.4Ah lead acid battery

-**what are the different versions of the sketches?**
+Q: **what are the different versions of the sketches?**

-Whenever a significant amount of new functionality was added I started a new version.
+A: Whenever a significant amount of new functionality was added I started a new version.
 For the controller:
 - v1: Simple transmission using int array.
 Used with rcboat v2.
 - v2: Introduction of structures, used with rcboat v3.